riki343/slate/source/index.html.md

 }
 ```

  Saves the current screen name in app to user statistic and adds 60 seconds total time spent in app.
+ Return actual app colors.

  <aside class="notice">
   This method should call every minute!